inbloxme/keyless/README.md

 `const getUser = keyless.getUser({ userName, password });`

-`userName` - The Inblox username of the user.
+`userName` - The Safle username of the user.
-`password` - The Inblox password of the user.
+`password` - The Safle password of the user.

 > Sign Transaction